aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-gridjs/highlight/_index.md

 type: docs
 weight: 250
 url: /net/aspose-cells-gridjs/highlight/
-description: This article describes how to use GridJs to highlight on cell text, cell ranges ,shapes and pictures.
+description: This article describes how to use highlight on cell text, cell ranges ,shapes and pictures in GridJs.
-keywords: highlight, highlight spreadsheet,redaction,remarks
+keywords: GridJs,highlight, highlight spreadsheet,redaction,remarks
 ---

 # Working with GridJs Highlight feature